-Darcy Dobell, Founder and Principal Consultant at the wabe, is a seasoned NGO executive known for creativity, authentic community and stakeholder engagement, inspired alliance-building, and operational excellence.
-She has a strong record of success in organizational leadership and development, and a proven ability to unite diverse interests and teams around shared goals.
+Darcy Dobell, Founder and Principal Consultant at the wabe, is a seasoned NGO executive and strategic planning consultant known for creativity, authentic community and stakeholder engagement, inspired alliance-building, and operational excellence.
+She has a strong record of success in organizational leadership and development, and a proven ability to unite diverse players around shared goals.

-Since 1996, the wabe (previously DJ Dobell Consulting) has delivered strategic planning, program development, and communications expertise to philanthropic foundations, indigenous groups, NGOs, governments, and community organizations. the wabe's recent clients include the Coastal First Nations – Great Bear Initiative; the Tides Canada Marine Planning Fund; Port Metro Vancouver; and the SFU Shared Decision-Making Project.
+Since 1996, the wabe (previously DJ Dobell Consulting) has delivered policy, planning, program development, and communications expertise to philanthropic foundations, Indigenous groups, NGOs, governments, and community organizations. the wabe's recent clients include the Coastal First Nations–Great Bear Initiative; the Tides Canada Marine Planning Fund; Vancouver Fraser Port Authority; and the SFU Shared Decision-Making Project.

-Darcy has an unparalleled understanding of the complex and dynamic interplay of indigenous rights, economic and community interests, social and political issues, and ecological trends that characterize Canada’s unique public policy context.
-In navigating this space with her clients, Darcy also draws on a firmly-rooted personal commitment to ecology and community.
+Darcy has an unparalleled understanding of the dynamic interplay of Indigenous rights, economic interests, social and political issues, and ecological trends that characterize Canada’s public policy context.
+In navigating this space with her clients, Darcy also draws on a deep personal commitment to ecology and community.

 Skills & Capabilities